resibots/limbo/docs/guides/framework.rst

 You can add as many defines as you like (or even generate them with python code), for instance:

-Using ``./waf --exp your_experiment`` will compile all the corresponding libraries.

-If you have more than one file, you will need to first compile a static library, then link with it in the variant.

 .. code-block:: python